Arthur McInnarney: Mt Albert, New Zealand selection (1939)

-He next played in round 2 in Mt Albert’s 11-9 victory over Newton.
-MacLachlan was their best back with McInnarney and Roy Hardgrave “in individual play [being] the pick of the other backs”.
-In a 9-0 win over Richmond he played on the wing.
-Neither he not Hardgrave on the other wing had many chances but “played well individually”.
-The New Zealand Herald said that McInnarney “is a neat and dashing type”.
-They then beat Manukau 38-15 in the feature match at Carlaw Park on May 6 with McInnarney scoring one of their nine tries.
-On the wing he “again showed plenty of determination and is an improving player”.
-He scored again in a 20-13 win against Marist the following week in round 6.
-They then had their first loss of the season when they went down to North Shore 15-12 on May 20.
+He next played in round 2 in Mt Albert's 11–9 victory over Newton.
+MacLachlan was their best back with McInnarney and Roy Hardgrave "in individual play [being] the pick of the other backs".
+In a 9–0 win over Richmond he played on the wing.
+Neither he not Hardgrave on the other wing had many chances but "played well individually".
+The New Zealand Herald said that McInnarney "is a neat and dashing type".
+They then beat Manukau 38–15 in the feature match at Carlaw Park on 6 May with McInnarney scoring one of their nine tries.
+On the wing he "again showed plenty of determination and is an improving player".
+He scored again in a 20–13 win against Marist the following week in round 6.
+They then had their first loss of the season when they went down to North Shore 15–12 on 20 May.

-In round 8 Mt Albert beat City 18-7 with McInnarney “making spectacular runs” along with Hardgrave.
-Following the game he was named on the wing in the Auckland Pākehā team to play Auckland Māori on June 5.
-The Auckland Star in comments on the selection wrote “Auckland football at the moment is lacking in the strong running, heavy type of wing three-quarters, but in McInnarney and Nurse there are a pair of colts who anticipate well, handle cleanly and show pace”.
-The Herald said “both players rose from junior ranks two years ago, and their form this season has been very impressive… McInnarney is a very clever attacking back, most of his experience being gained at five eighths.
-However the experiment of playing him on the wing is a good one”.
-One more round of the Fox Memorial competition was played with Mt Albert easily beating Ponsonby by 42 points to 13 on June 3.
-McInnarney scored one of their nine tries with he and Hardgrave on the other wing playing “brilliantly”.
+In round 8 Mt Albert beat City 18–7 with McInnarney "making spectacular runs" along with Hardgrave.
+Following the game he was named on the wing in the Auckland Pākehā team to play Auckland Māori on 5 June.
+The Auckland Star in comments on the selection wrote "Auckland football at the moment is lacking in the strong running, heavy type of wing three-quarters, but in McInnarney and Nurse there are a pair of colts who anticipate well, handle cleanly and show pace".
+The Herald said "both players rose from junior ranks two years ago, and their form this season has been very impressive… McInnarney is a very clever attacking back, most of his experience being gained at five eighths.
+However the experiment of playing him on the wing is a good one".
+One more round of the Fox Memorial competition was played with Mt Albert easily beating Ponsonby by 42 points to 13 on 3 June.
+McInnarney scored one of their nine tries with he and Hardgrave on the other wing playing "brilliantly".